Why is risk management important? What is risk management? How do you do risk management?

 Although they may not seem to have anything in common at first glance, each kind can be involved if you aren’t prepared or if unexpected events occur.
 To truly understand risk management and how it fits into business operations, it pays to know what risks could be affected by internal and external events.

-Why Risk Management is Important
+Why Is Risk Management Important for Businesses?

-Risk Control and Mitigation
+What Are Risk Control and Mitigation Strategies?

 Risk management control and mitigation strategies are used to manage organisational risks.
 At its simplest, a risk is a threat or opportunity for an organisation.
 Risk management activities help organisations grow or protect their assets and resources from damage or loss due to factors related to business operations.